-During your introduction, be sure to remind the respondent that all the data are confidential and used only in making State, Regional and National estimates.
+During your introduction, be sure to remind the respondent that all the data are confidential and used only in making State, Regional, and National estimates.
 In preparing for the interview, mention that using farm financial records (including milk checks, co-op statements, FSA records, etc.) are extremely helpful.
 These records do not have to be in perfect order to be useful.
 Make sure the respondent knows you will be conducting several of these interviews so you know the questionnaire very well and will help them find the answers in whatever records are available.

 If the operator has multiple operations, only one operation is selected for this survey.
 For these situations, it is beneficial to recognize which operation has been selected so the operator can obtain the records for that particular operation.
 The label and preprinted screening information are helpful in this determination.
 It is important to keep in mind which operation is selected throughout the interview.
-Only the acreage, crops, livestock, income, expenses, assets, and debt for that selected operation are collected on the questionnaire
+Only the acreage, crops, livestock, income, expenses, assets, and debt for that selected operation are collected on the questionnaire.
+Assets, debt, and net cash income from all other operations are collected in Section 38 on the farm household.

 Often when making the initial contact on this survey, you are only setting up an appointment to complete the questionnaire at a later date.
-If the Regional Office has included a Screening Supplement with a particular Questionnaire it is best to complete it on this first contact, because you may find out information about the operation you need to discuss with the office.
+If the Regional Office has included a Screening Supplement with a particular questionnaire it is best to complete it on this first contact, because you may find out information about the operation you need to discuss with the office.
 This procedure gives you plenty of time to contact the office before doing the full interview.
-Account for the screening time in notes so interview beginning or ending time can be adjusted to more accurately reflect total interview time.
+Account for the screening time in notes so the interview beginning or ending time can be adjusted to more accurately reflect total interview time.

-Target Label (All Versions)
+4.1.2 Target Label (All Versions)